pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 - Every statement has a subject and predicate
 - Any subject or predicate can be defined as a class
-- Every informal quantifier is logically either a universal or a particular, i.e. either “all” or “some”
+- Every informal quantifier is logically either a universal or a particular, i.e. either "all" or "some"
 - Every relationship between the subject and the predicate is either affirmative (positive identification) or negative (negative identification)

 By these facts, we see that a formal statement can always capture the logical essence of any statement without exception, without losing any logically relevant information.